corda/samples/cordapp-upgrades/README.md

 This second version adds a new field to the obligation state that allows the borrower to default on the obligation.
 A command is added to the contract to facilitate this.
-The new field has to be nullable in order to ensure backwards compatibility between nodes with the old contract version and nodes with the new contract version while a rolling upgrade is carried out.
+The new field has to be nullable in order to ensure backwards compatibility between nodes with the old contract version and nodes with the new contract version - if this field were not nullable, it would be impossible to spend states created with the old contract version.

 This last point deserves a little clarification.
-During a rolling upgrade, there will be some nodes in the network with the old version of the contract, and some with the new version.
-It must be possible for nodes running the new version of the contract to deserialize old states (or else it would be impossible for the node to spend them).
+It must be possible for nodes running the new version of the contract to deserialize old states.
 However, for this to work, the new contract code has to choose a value for the new property, that previously had no value stored.
 This can be done by making the property nullable (in which case null will be chosen for old states).

 Additionally, note that if a new state is sent to a node running the old version, and the new property contains any data, then the old node will be unable to deserialize it and hence spend it.
 This is the no-downgrade rule, which prevents data from accidentally being thrown away due to a change in contract version.

-See `https://docs.corda.net/head/serialization.html#custom-types` for a full explanation around the rules for serializing states.
+See https://docs.corda.net/head/serialization.html#custom-types for a full explanation around the rules for serializing states.

+(TODO: add a link to another documentation page, when written, better describing contract upgrades.)

 ## Workflows